-The Volga is a great river in every respect.
-Its drainage basin has a surface area of 1,350,000 square kilometres, making it the 18th largest one in the world.
+The Volga river is 3,690 kilometres long, making it the longest river in the European continent.
+Its basin has a surface area of 1,360,000 square kilometres, and is the 18th largest one in the world.

-The Volga has the largest river delta in Europe.
-It is formed when the largest river system in Europe, the Volga, flows into the Caspian Sea, in the Russian oblast of Astrakhan, north-east of the Republic of Kalmykia.
+The Volga delta is the largest river delta in Europe, with a surface area of 18,985 square kilometres.
+It forms when the largest river system in Europe, the Volga, flows into the Caspian Sea downstream from the city of Astrakhan.